 Full-service brokerage firms

-If you are looking for a more robust service offering, a full-service broker dealer, in addition to executing trades, may also provide additional resources like financial planning, access to planning tools, and personalized advice and security recommendations.
-They may also offer personalized investment management through an affiliate investment advisor.
+If you prefer a more robust service offering, a full-service broker dealer may also provide resources like financial planning, access to planning tools, and personalized advice and security recommendations in addition to executing trades.
+Some offer personalized investment management through an affiliate investment advisor.

 In any case, they typically command higher fees than online or discount brokerage firms and may also offer a wider variety of investment products and services, including tax, estate, and retirement planning.